danielstephens1/p1.DanielStephens/README.md

 The “Express Cook” feature is most useful when reheating leftover food.
 By pressing a single button, I can reheat cold food to a very hot temperature without any thought.
 The “Start” button also acts as an “add 30 seconds” button to quickly add 30 seconds to the timer.

+### Rare Uses
+- Softening butter
+- Cooking popcorn/vegetables

+The “Express Cook” feature is also very limiting, as certain things require more precision than others.
+When softening butter, I usually need only 10 seconds, but entering 10 seconds is impossible due to the “Express Cook” feature.
+Instead of 1 second when pressing the “1” button, it will select “1 minute”, making smaller timers impossible.

+### Sequence of Actions
+The most common sequence of actions is pressing an **Express Cook** button 1 - 6, followed by the **Start** button to add 30 seconds.

 ## B